Philadelphia Tractor Trailer Accident Lawyer

 Who Can Sue the Trucking Company After a Truck Accident?

-Those who hire a Philadelphia truck accident attorney usually succeed in holding the at-fault truck driver’s trucking company liable for their accident because, believe it or not, most trucking companies cut corners and violate certain federal trucking regulations in order to increase their profits.
+Those who hire a Philadelphia Truck Accident Lawyer usually succeed in holding the at-fault truck driver’s trucking company liable for their accident because, believe it or not, most trucking companies cut corners and violate certain federal trucking regulations in order to increase their profits.

 Trucking companies can be held liable in many types of situations, including but not limited to setting unrealistic deadlines for their truck drivers, failure to properly maintain their vehicles, and hiring truck drivers who had multiple traffic law violations on their driving record.

-You may want to speak with a skilled truck accident lawyer in Philadelphia or elsewhere in Pennsylvania to determine whether you can hold the trucking company liable for your injury.
+You may want to speak with a skilled Truck Accident Lawyer in Philadelphia or elsewhere in Pennsylvania to determine whether you can hold the trucking company liable for your injury.
 If you can, the value of your claim can skyrocket in an instant.
-Get a case evaluation for free by calling The Law Offices of Greg Prosmushkin, P.C., at 215-543-7220.
+Get a case evaluation for free by calling The Law Offices of Greg Prosmushkin, P.C., at 215-673-7733.